 What exactly is behavioral interviewing?

-Behavioral interviewing is a new style of interviewing that more and more companies and organizations are using in their hiring process.
 The basic premise behind behavioral interviewing is this: The most accurate predictor of future performance is past performance in a similar situation.
-It provides a more objective set of facts to make employment decisions than other interviewing methods.
+Behavioral Interviewing provides a more objective set of facts to make employment decisions than other interviewing methods.
 Traditional interview questions ask you general questions such as "Tell me about yourself."
-The process of behavioral interviewing is much more probing and works very differently.

 Important Points About Behavioral Interviewing: